vladigleba/vladigleba.github.io/source/_posts/2014-05-28-using-redis-for-autocomplete-in-rails-apps.markdown

 end
 ```

 This creates a class called `SearchSuggestion` with a class method called `seed`.
-Notice that this class doesn’t inherit from `ActiveRecord::Base`, which is the base class that the models you create with `rake g model …` inherit from.
+Notice that this class doesn’t inherit from `ActiveRecord::Base`, which is the base class that the models you create with `rake g model ...` inherit from.
 We don’t need it because we’ll be using Redis instead of ActiveRecord.

-By the way, we’re defining a class method instead of an instance method because the logic in this method relates to the class itself, not a specific instance of it.
+(By the way, we’re defining a class method instead of an instance method because the logic in this method relates to the class itself, not a specific instance of it.)

+## Code Walk-Through

 Alright, now let’s go over the code.
 I’m looping over each record stored in the model called `Place` that contains the name of all the places that have a happy hour.
 The reason why I’m doing `Place.find_each` instead of `Place.all.each` is the `find_each` method works in batches of 1000.
 This means that if I have thousands of records in my database, `find_each` will load into memory only 1000 at a time, instead of loading them all at once and possibly overwhelming the server, which is the case with `Place.all.each`.

 For each place, I’m using the `upto` method to loop over the place’s name n times, where n is the number of characters in the name minus 1 (you’ll understand why we’re doing minus 1 later).
 For example, let’s say the place name is “via delizia”.
 Our n value would be 10 because the length of the name is 11, but minus 1 brings it down to 10.
 This means we would iterate over the name 10 times.

 On the first iteration, n would be 1 and the `prefix` variable would be set to the string “v” since we’re extracting the characters from 0 to 1.
-Then the Redis `zadd` command is used to create a Sorted Set called “search-suggestions:v” since the variable `prefix` is set to “v” on the first iteration.
+Then the Redis `zadd` [command](http://redis.io/commands/zadd) is used to create a Sorted Set called “search-suggestions:v” since the variable `prefix` is set to “v” on the first iteration.
 (I’m prefixing the set name with “search-suggestions” to keep things organized, but this is not strictly necessary).

-By the way, Sorted Sets in Redis are very similar to Sets because they both store collections of strings, but a Sorted Set also stores an associated score with each string that is then used for sorting.
+Sorted Sets in Redis are very similar to Sets because they both store collections of strings, but a Sorted Set also stores an associated score with each string that is then used for sorting.
 So if we go back to the code, you’ll see that `zadd` initializes the set “search-suggestions:v” with a score of 1 and a value of “via delizia”&mdash;the place’s full name.

 On the second iteration, a new set will be created called “search-suggestions:vi” because the variable `prefix` is set to “vi” since we’re now extracting the characters from 0 to 2.
 This set is also initialized to a score of 1 and a string of “via delizia”.
 The same process is then repeated on the subsequent iterations as well.
 After the 10th iteration, we’ll have 10 different sets initialized to a score of 1 and a string of “via delizia”, like so: